IntersectMBO/cardano-launcher/README.md

 ### `npm run typedoc`

-Generates API documentation to the `docs` folder.
+Generates API documentation to the `site` folder.